-Residents are able to raise issues with the elected Councillors.
-The Councillors, if they agree with the issue, may pursue the matter on the behalf of the resident which allows members of the public to influence the development of policy.
+Residents can raise issues with the elected councillors.
+The councillors, if they agree with the issue, may pursue the matter on the behalf of the resident which allows members of the public to influence the development of policy.

-Residents may contact Councillors by phone or email via the following contact details:
+Residents may contact councillors by phone or email via the following contact details: